Careers

 Sault Ste.
 Marie Campus

-Positions are open to all qualified applicants, although preference will be given to Canadian citizens and permanent residents of Canada.
+Positions are open to all qualified applicants, although preference will be given to Canadian citizens, permanent residents of Canada and those with a valid work permit.

 Algoma University is strongly committed to fostering diversity and inclusivity within our community and is an equal-opportunity employer.
 The university invites and encourages applications from all qualified individuals who would contribute to the further diversification of our Institution, including equity-deserving groups that are traditionally underrepresented in employment (Indigenous peoples, racialized persons, women, persons with disabilities, and 2SLGBTQQIPA+ persons).